max200pl/Learning/Node_JS_Course/9.Node Security + Authentication/fundamentals.md

 1. Server side session -> where user data lives in the server
 2. client side session -> when user data lives in the site (cookies)

+npm packages:

+ 1. Server side session -> express-session
+    1. only saves the Session ID in the cookie
+    2. and session data save in DB and permission

+ 2. client side session -> cookies-session
+    1. storing all actual data in a cookies in a browser